libreswitch/ops/tests/rest/rest_test.md

 This test fails when:

-- The following message or anything other than ``201 CREATED`` is displayed when trying to create user with a valid username:
+- The following message or anything other than `201 CREATED`` is displayed when trying to create user with a valid username:

- A ``201 CREATED`` HTTP response.
+    A `201 CREATED` HTTP response.

-- The following error message or anything other than ``400 BAD REQUEST`` is displayed when trying to create a user with an invalid username (empty, a space, invalid characters, more than 32 characters)
+- The following error message or anything other than `400 BAD REQUEST` is displayed when trying to create a user with an invalid username (empty, a space, invalid characters, more than 32 characters)

- A ``400 BAD REQUEST`` HTTP response.
+    A `400 BAD REQUEST` HTTP response.

-- The following message or anything other than ``201 CREATED`` is displayed when trying to create user with a long password:
+- The following message or anything other than `201 CREATED`` is displayed when trying to create user with a long password:

- A ``201 CREATED`` HTTP response.
+    A `201 CREATED` HTTP response.

-- The following error message or anything other than ``400 BAD REQUEST`` is displayed when trying to create user with an empty username and password:
+- The following error message or anything other than `400 BAD REQUEST` is displayed when trying to create user with an empty username and password:

- A ``400 BAD REQUEST`` HTTP response.
+    A `400 BAD REQUEST` HTTP response.

-- The following error message or anything other than ``400 BAD REQUEST`` is displayed when trying to create user with a valid username and empty password:
+- The following error message or anything other than `400 BAD REQUEST` is displayed when trying to create user with a valid username and empty password:

- A ``400 BAD REQUEST`` HTTP response.
+    A `400 BAD REQUEST` HTTP response.

-- The following error message or anything other than ``400 BAD REQUEST`` is displayed when trying to create user an existent user:
+- The following error message or anything other than `400 BAD REQUEST` is displayed when trying to create user an existent user:

- A ``400 BAD REQUEST`` HTTP response.
+    A `400 BAD REQUEST` HTTP response.

 - Creating two users with the differents usernames and same password, both users have the same hashed passwords in the /etc/shadow file.

 ## REST API delete method for users

 ### Objective
-The objective of the test case is to validate the "/rest/v1/system/users/{id}" through the standard RESTAPI DELETE method.
+The objective of the test case is to validate the "/rest/v1/system/users/{id}" through the standard REST API DELETE method.

 ### Requirements
 The requirements for this test case are: